joubertredrat/Matomo-ProtectTrackID/README.md

 __If I install this plugin I need to change track code for all sites or old track code still will work?__ Thanks [@yurgon](https://github.com/yurgon) for the question.

 You can install and set plugin configuration, old tracking code will work without problems because plugin validates tracking `siteId` with plugin settings to set if `siteId` is hashed id or normal numeric id.
-But is necessary attention, because although old tracking code will continue work, Piwik will display only new tracking code.
+But is necessary attention, because although old tracking code will continue work, Matomo will display only new tracking code.

 ## Changelog

 This project follows the guidelines of [semantic versioning](http://semver.org).

+* Version 1.1.0 - Just freezing plugin for old Matomo 3.X
-* Version 1.0.0 - New major version for new Piwik Major version, 3.0.0
+* Version 1.0.0 - New major version for new Matomo 3.X
-* Version 0.2.2 - Restrict Plugin only for Piwik 2.X.X
+* Version 0.2.2 - Restrict Plugin only for Piwik 2.X
 * Version 0.2.0 - Production version, Portuguese Brazilian language added.
 * Version 0.1.0 - Beta version with base string on config.

 ## Support

 Want support?
-Here in https://github.com/joubertredrat/Piwik-ProtectTrackID/issues
+Here in https://github.com/joubertredrat/Matomo-ProtectTrackID/issues